AndreBacic/Dragonfly-Project-Management/SRS.md

 ## 2. Overall Description

 ### 2.1 User Needs
-This software will provide a generic platform for users to track their work.
-The following user needs are expected:
+This software will provide a generic platform for users to track their work, providing the following features:
  - The software will have security measures to prevent unauthorized access to user data.
  - The software will allow users to create, edit, and delete projects and tasks to record their work.
  - The software will record the deadlines users have set for their tasks and projects.